 - Can you re-imagine content between channels?

-My advice, when determining your own SMS, is to start small in order to keep things manageable and enjoyable.
+My advice, when determining your own SMS, is to start small to keep things manageable and enjoyable.
 I will write soon outlining the details of my own SMS.

 By utilizing the GTD method, changing my media consumption, and creating my own social media system, I’ve been able to schedule time, generate ideas, and work background from my goals, to create more than media than I ever have in my life – and I feel like I’m just getting started.

-I would love to hear your questions about my ideas or things that you have implemented in your own life that have allowed you to make media.
+I would love to hear your questions about my ideas or things that you have implemented in your own life that has allowed you to make media.